- Home

 Adding and subtracting numbers with decimal points by aligning the decimal points vertically so that digits with the same place value line up.

-Why is Adding and Subtracting Decimals important?
+What is the Adding and Subtracting Decimals formula?

 Prerequisites